harisharvindh/two_way_trello_synchronization/README.md

-# Two Way Trello Synchronization
+# Two Way Trello Synchronization using AWS Serverless

 ## **Overview**
-The Advanced Trello Sync Project is a robust Node.js application designed to synchronize Trello cards between different boards.
+The Trello Sync Project is a robust Node.js application designed to synchronize Trello cards between different boards.
 It offers real-time, two-way synchronization of card fields like names, descriptions, labels, and due dates, while providing scalability and automation through AWS Lambda deployment.
 With advanced conflict resolution, error handling, and event-driven updates, this tool ensures efficient management of Trello workflows.

 ---